-Music and Beyond has put together a series of 100 videos, 50 in English and 50 in French to be released over 12 days beginning July 8th.
-The videos will have three different main series: Music and Nature, filmed throughout the Canadian Museum of Nature, Music and Law hosted by The Right Honourable Beverley McLachlin, and Music and Circus featuring Montreal’s Cirque Fantastic.
-Music and Beyond will release on average eight short video presentations each day for 12 days.
-All videos will be available for viewing without charge and will remain available once they are released.
+Music and Beyond put together a series of 100 videos, 50 in English and 50 in French.
+The videos had three different themes in the main series: Music and Nature, filmed throughout the Canadian Museum of Nature, Music and Law hosted by The Right Honourable Beverley McLachlin, and Music and Circus featuring Montreal’s Cirque Fantastic.
+All videos are available on Music and Beyond’s Youtube channel.

 HOPE with Us

 The HOPE Volleyball Festival had a Facebook Live concert on Saturday July 11 and the music is still available!
 The concert was done to raise money for Harmony House Women’s Shelter, The Good Companions Seniors’ Centre, Caring and Sharing Exchange, Serenity Renewal for Families, and Youville Centre – Ottawa.
 Enjoy musical performances from The Copper Altar, Kimberly Sunstrum, Hearts&Mines, Amos The Transparent, and the Twin Flames.